 3. Rinse a Few More Times

-After the first rinse, repeat the process 2 to 3 more times.
+After the first rinse, repeat the same process 2 to 3 more times.

 Add water, gently move the rice in a circular motion a few times, then pour off the water.